Charter Boat Investment

 How do I get the right boat equipped and into commercial survey?

 Our technical team has put more than 70 boats into commercial survey in this region, and understand how to “charter proof” each model to ensure the best possible return to the owner.
-We also ensure the condition of the boat is of a much higher standard than our competition through this process.
+We also ensure the condition of the charter boat is of a much higher standard than our competition through this process.

 Naturally, we achieve a much stronger resale value of your asset at the completion of the charter period, if you wish to sell and exit or upgrade.